martinelson/cse6242_project_analytics/README.md

 ### Folder Structure
+    .
     ├── CODE
-│   ├── D3_Dashboard          # The final version of the project web interface (d3 implementation with the predicted data) │   └── Project_Code          # All the code base used to acquire, clean and process the data in addition to d3 data tanformation using python)
+    │   ├── D3_Dashboard          # The final version of the project web interface (d3 viz with the predicted data) │   └── Project_Code          # All the code base used to acquire, clean, process and present the data.
     ├── DOC
     │   ├── team150report.pdf     # Final project writeup
     │   └── team150poster.pdf     # Final project poster
     └── README.txt